vespakoen/dstore/README.md

 When you are done adding blueprints, it's time to create a snapshot.
 By creating a snapshot we are saving the current state of all blueprints, and assign a snapshot version number to it.
-After the snapshot is stored, the migrators for every projector will kick into action to create new databases / elasticsearch indexes, tables and type mappings.
+After the snapshot is stored, the migrators for every store will kick into action to create new databases / elasticsearch indexes, tables and type mappings.
 For LevelDB, it's quite easy.
 Since it's blueprintless we don't have to migrate anything.

 You can create a snapshot with the [create snapshot](#create-snapshot) command: